CHESTERFIELD, N.H. -- Two former area churches are now united as one.

 Laitres, who graduated from Brattleboro Union High School in 1978 and most recently served as a pastor in Maine, said everyone is looking forward to some interesting changes to the building, as plans for expansion are in their primary stages.

 Deacon Wayne Nickerson, who served at Emmanuel Baptist Church, said the perfect time to unify the churches' parishioners came when Laughman and Maxwell announced their resignations within about a week of one another.
-He said the two deacon boards merged into one and he was named its chairman.

 "We're looking forward to doing more of an outreach into the neighborhood," he said, adding that the church will put an emphasis on worshipful music.
 He said the church has an organ on loan from the Estey Organ Museum on Birge Street, as its curator is a brother to Tri-State's musical director.